vanus-labs/docs/tutorials/http/README.md

    }
    ```

-### Check alert data
+### Check Alert Data

-Now let's connect to kibana so that we can manage data and perform data analysis.
+Now let's connect to kibana where we can manage data and do data analysis.

 ![grafana](./grafana-kibana.png)

 ## Summary

-In this tutorial, we have learned:
+In this tutorial, you can learn:

-- How to join sources and sink.
+- How to use sources and sink.
-- Of course, for tools like Jenkins,GitHub,Prometheus those who support to use Webhook to trigger event, both alert and event can be saved by this way, and manage all events together.
+- For similar tools like Jenkins, GitHub, and Prometheus which support using Webhook to trigger events,  both alert and event can be saved via Vanus.